thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 TODO and planned features:
 ======
 * add a failsafe when there is no internet connectivity
-* when editing content, autocomplete flags and tags

 * gui: reviewer: make sure the implementation is sane
 * gui: reviewer: implement skipping